 - Ask your WOC nurse to recommend an antifungal treatment or steroidal treatment.

-- Don’t use any ostomy powders or skin prep wipes unless your WOC nurse says you should.
+- Do not use any ostomy powders or skin prep wipes unless your WOC nurse says you should.

-- Your doctor will give you a prescription for medication, if needed.
+- Your doctor will give you a prescription for medicine, if needed.

-- Your doctor or WOC nurse may recommend that you see a dermatologist (skin doctor), if needed.
+- Your doctor or WOC nurse may recommend you see a dermatologist (skin doctor), if needed.

 Many people enjoy leaving their skin uncovered for 15 to 30 minutes after taking their pouching system off.
 This is called a skin break.
 Taking a skin break can help with irritation or keep it from happening.

 You can decide if you want to take a skin break.
-If you do take a skin break, you can hold a towel, portable urinal, or other container over your stoma to catch the urine that leaks out.
+If you do, hold a towel, portable urinal, or other container over your stoma.
+This will catch the urine that leaks out.

 It’s helpful to send a picture of your irritated skin to your WOC nurse.
-If you have a MyMSK (MSK patient portal) account, it’s best to send a picture in a message from your MyMSK account.
-In the message, attach the picture and write a note asking your doctor to share the picture with your WOC nurse.
-Your WOC nurse will call you and talk with you about different treatments for your skin.
+Send the picture using your MyMSK account.
+In the message, attach the picture and ask your doctor to share the picture with your WOC nurse.
+Your WOC nurse will call you and talk with you about treatments for your skin.

-For more information about taking a good picture of your skin, read the resource Tips for Taking Pictures to Share with Your Healthcare Provider.
+To learn more about taking a good picture of your skin, read Tips for Taking Pictures to Share with Your Healthcare Provider.